EduardoSalin/motaverse/README.md

 # User stories

 ## User Story #1 - Sign up functionality
 *As a user, I want to be able to register for an online blogging platform.
-Given that a user provides a username, their name, profile picture, email and password, when the user clicks on the "Sign up" button then their user information is saved and a user profile is created.*
+Given that a user provides a username, their name, password and chooses profile picture, when the user clicks on the "Sign up" button then their user information is saved and a user profile is created.*

 **Additional Information**
-* All members of the team, and Professor Mota should have their own user profile created.
-* White box testing should be implemented to the SignUp function.
+* Profiles should be created to demonstrate functionality.

 ## User Story #2 - Post submission
 *As a registered user, I want to log in to the online platform, so I can create new posts.
-Since a registered user has provided their ID and password, when the registered user clicks the “Sign In” button then, if their credentials are valid, they are presented with the main page, User can create a new post in the given "New post" field, and once they hit "post" their post will appear first alongside other posts all the posts that have been submitted in chronological order, showing the newest ones on top.*
+Upon presenting valid credentials they are presented with the main page.
+User can create a new post in the given "New post" field, my post alongside other posts should appear in chronological order, showing the newest ones on top.*

+**Additional Information**
+* If credentials are not valid a notice should appear at the log in page
+* Posts should appear immediately and in chronological order, showing the newest ones on top.
+* Users should not be able to submit an empty post.

 ### Sequence Diagram for Post Submission